AnghelusAndrei/SDL-imgui-template/README.md

 * SDL2 devel pack

 ### Setup
-SDL2 devel pack must be downloaded somewhere on your machine(its best to put it in Program Files (x86) for Windows)
+SDL2 devel pack must be downloaded somewhere on your machine(its best to put it in Program Files (x86) for Windows (if it still does not work rename it to SDL2))

 clone the git:
 ```
 git clone --recursive https://github.com/AnghelusAndrei/SDL-imgui-template.git
-cd SDL-template
+cd SDL-imgui-template
 git submodule update --init --recursive
 ```